 Roll out of the 17th-century church in Naples’ pulsating historic center, where believers venerate a tiara-crowned skull, and into this cult eatery worshiped by local pizza aficionados.
 The gently charred, thick-crust pizzas, baked to chewy perfection in Gino Sorbillo’s massive wood-fired oven, tick all the “ideal Neapolitan pizza” boxes.
 The yeast apparently comes from the same mother yeast used for generations by the Sorbillo pizza-god clan.

 7. Osteria della Mattonella

-In the cinematic Spanish Quarter, make a date with Mamma Antonietta and her grown bambini, Massimo and Fatima at Osteria della Mattonella.
+In the cinematic Spanish Quarter, make a date with Mamma Antonietta and her grown bambini, Massimo and Fatima, at Osteria della Mattonella.
 Vintage photographs and memorabilia, musical instruments and a gorgeous kaleidoscope of 18th-century majolica tiles create a cozy home vibe.
-Cuisine is equally old-school osteria (read: unchanged since 1978): comforting soups, fresh pasta, octopus salad, classic Neapolitan polpette (meat balls) and an outrageously good Genovese (traditional Neapolitan sauce of slow-cooked beef, yellow onions and white wine).
+The cuisine is equally old-school osteria (read: unchanged since 1978).
+Comforting soups, fresh pasta, octopus salad, classic Neapolitan polpette (meatballs) and an outrageously good Genovese (traditional Neapolitan sauce of slow-cooked beef, yellow onions and white wine).